Looking for "best" IVF clinic abroad?

 Remember the rules regarding anonymous and known donors which we will discuss shortly, will have an impact on what information you can request in terms of donor matching.

-Anonymous Egg donors – Availability
+Anonymous egg donors – availability

-Many of the popular destinations for IVF with donor eggs abroad offer patients access to anonymous donors.
+Some countries abroad offer patients access to anonymous donors.
 This means that the identity of the donor will remain anonymous to both the recipient and any baby that might be born as a result of the treatment.
 The majority of countries which welcome international fertility patients offer anonymous donors and the most popular destinations include Spain, Greece, Cyprus, and the Czech Republic.
 In countries where anonymous donor treatment is offered recipients may be given a limited amount of information about the donor.
 The amount will depend on the country but could include details of their hair and eye colour, as well as information relating to blood type and so on.

-Some countries only permit fertility treatment that is possible with non-anonymous donors.
+Many of the popular destinations for IVF with donor eggs only permit fertility treatment that is possible with non-anonymous donors.
 This means that the recipient and any donor conceived individual has the right to receive information about the donor.
 This might involve the recipients choosing a donor based on specific requirements or accepting a particular donor suggested by the treatment provider or the donor conceived individual seeking to information on the donor when they reach the age of 18.
 The most popular destinations for couples seeking to involve non-anonymous or ‘known’ donor include the U.K., U.S. and Portugal.

 Egg donation for single women